We’re back cyclocross fans! Sunday 28th November sees us return to the Colosseum of Cross for the SEVENTH edition of ROUKEN GLEN CYCLOCROSS (RGCX)!

 I’M PRO AF, WHERE DO I PUT MY SPARE BIKES?

-The pits are marked on the map on COURSE MAP below.
+This year we have DOUBLE pit, as marked on the map on COURSE MAP below.

 WHERE ARE THE TOILETS?